 The Nation, however, spotted two police cars leaving the compound Wednesday evening.

-According to one of the workers who sought anonymity, Mr Vyas, who lived alone, has other neighbours from the management.
+According to one of the workers who sought anonymity, Mr Vyas, who lived alone, has other neighbours from management.

 Kericho County Deputy Police Commander Patricia Nasio has, however, indicated that the suspects captured on CCTV camera mounted outside the house gained entry into the house through the roof by removing the tiles.